icsharpcode/CodeConverter/README.md

 ## Other ways to use the converter
 * Latest CI build (potentially less stable):
   * [See latest build](https://github.com/icsharpcode/CodeConverter/actions/workflows/dotnet.yml?query=is%3Asuccess+branch%3Amaster)
-  * Uninstall current version, then install VSIX file inside "1 published" artifact
+  * Uninstall current version, click on a build and download/install the VSIX file at the bottom of the page
 * Integrating the NuGet library
-  * Check out the [CodeConversion class](https://github.com/icsharpcode/CodeConverter/blob/8226313a8d46d5dd73bd35f07af2212e6155d0fd/Vsix/CodeConversion.cs#L226) in the VSIX project.
+  * See [CodeConversion.ConvertDocumentUnhandledAsync](https://github.com/icsharpcode/CodeConverter/blob/8226313a8d46d5dd73bd35f07af2212e6155d0fd/Vsix/CodeConversion.cs#L226) or [CodeConversion.ConvertProjectUnhandled](https://github.com/icsharpcode/CodeConverter/blob/daa741246770fabf9aa87cd75b753220306aaaaa/Vsix/CodeConversion.cs#L276-L279) in the VSIX project.
-  * Or check out the [ConverterController](https://github.com/icsharpcode/CodeConverter/blob/master/Web/ConverterController.cs) for a more web-focused API.
+  * See [ConverterController](https://github.com/icsharpcode/CodeConverter/blob/master/Web/ConverterController.cs) for a more web-focused API.

 ## Building/running from source

 1. Ensure you have [.NET Core SDK 6.0](https://dotnet.microsoft.com/download/dotnet-core/6.0)
 2. Open the solution in Visual Studio 2022+ (Community edition is sufficient)
 3. To run the website, set CodeConverter.Web as the startup project